 White Clay Creek State Park

-But the beautiful landscapes are not only reserved fir the lower half of the state.
-Up north in Newark (and just a stones throw from Westhampton) is White Clay Creek State Park: 3,647 sprawling acres of preserved land that surround the White Clay Creek.
+But the beautiful landscapes are not only reserved for the lower half of the state.
+Up north in Newark (and just a stone's throw from Valley Grove) is White Clay Creek State Park: 3,647 sprawling acres of preserved land that surround White Clay Creek.
 (Why is the river called White Clay Creek?
 Learn more about the mining operations of the Newark China Clay Company here!)

 For more information on White Clay Creek State Park, including entrance fees and hours of operation, be sure to visit their website.